loomnetwork/loom-sdk-documentation/docs/ja/jump-start-extdev-plasma-us1.md

 ---
-id: jump-start-extdev-plasma-us1
+id: jump-start-extdev
-title: extdev-plasma-us1 Jump Start
+title: extdev Jump Start
-sidebar_label: extdev-plasma-us1 Jump Start
+sidebar_label: extdev Jump Start
 ---

-Follow the instructions below to launch a extdev-plasma-us1 node from the jump start
+Follow the instructions below to launch an extdev node from the jump start.

 ## Download stable version of loom